Lumavate-Team/documentation/docs/3-CLI.rst

      * - ``-ru, --redirect-url "URL"``
        - Adds a redirect URL to the experience.
 The experience will be redirected to the URL when the experience is rendered.
      * - ``-path, --import-file "FILE PATH"``
        - The absolute path where the experience file is located.
-For example: C:/Users/User/Desktop/Folder/experience.json.
+For example: ``-path "C:/Users/User/Desktop/Folder/experience.json"``.
      * - ``--json``
        - Returns the raw JSON payload.
      * - ``--help``